csoneson/ARMOR/README.md

 ##### Include paths to software in `envs/environment.yaml`

 - The workflow assumes that all the necessary software is in your path.
 Alternatively, you can set up a `conda` environment, which will contain all necessary software.
 First, ensure that `conda` is available and, if necessary, add the channels `r`, `conda-forge` and `bioconda` (see e.g. [here](https://bioconda.github.io/)).
-Then, to create an environment named `rnaseqworkflow`, do ```conda env create -n rnaseqworkflow --file envs/environment.yaml```.
+Then, to create an environment named `rnaseqworkflow`, do ```conda env create -n rnaseqworkflow --file envs/environment.yaml``` (note that the environment can be updated after editing `envs/environment.yaml`, in the case where new versions are needed, using ```conda env update -n rnaseqworkflow --file envs/environment.yaml```).
 Before running the workflow, activate the workflow with ```source activate rnaseqworkflow```
 - If you don't want to use `conda`, make sure that all necessary software is installed.
 The following software is used by the workflow:
 	- [R](https://www.r-project.org/)
 	- [Salmon](https://combine-lab.github.io/salmon/)